entelect/angular-baboon/Baboon.Angular.App/README.md

 `gulp clean` - Cleans out the build, distribution and code coverage directories.

-`gulp watch` - Watches the source directory for changes, on which modified files are selectively rebuilt and live reloaded.
+`gulp watch` - Watches the source directory for file contents changes, on which modified files are selectively rebuilt and live reloaded.
+Note that new or deleted files are not detected by gulp watch at this time.

 `gulp dev` - Once off build with Teamcity reporting and minification for the dev environment.